efficientgo/e2e/README.md

 		return errors.Wrap(err, "open monitoring UI in browser")
 ```

 To see how it works in practice, run our example code in [standalone.go](examples/thanos/standalone.go) by running `make run-example`.
 At the end, three UIs should show in your browser.
 Thanos one, monitoring (Prometheus) one and tracing (Jaeger) one.
-In monitoring UI you can then e.g. query docker container metrics using `container_memory_working_set_bytes{id!="/"}` metric e.g:
+In monitoring UI you can then e.g. query docker container metrics using `container_memory_working_set_bytes{id!="/"}` metric:

 ![mem metric](monitoring.png)

-> NOTE: Due to cgroup modifications and using advanced docker features, this might behave different on non Linux platforms.
+> NOTE: Due to cgroup modifications and using advanced docker features, this might behave different on non-Linux platforms.
 Let us know in the issue if you encounter any issue on Mac or Windows and help us to add support for those operating systems!

 #### Bonus: Monitoring performance of e2e process itself.

-It's common pattern that you want to schedule some containers but also, you might want to monitor some local code you just wrote.
-For this you can run your local code in and ad-hoc container using `e2e.Containerize()`:
+It's common pattern that you want to schedule some containers but also, you might want to monitor a local code you just wrote.
+For this you can run your local code in an ad-hoc container using `e2e.Containerize()`:

 ```go
 	l, err := e2e.Containerize(e, "run", Run)